 If you find a better price for the same course let us know and we will beat the price by 10%

-We strongly believe in the need for quality industry courses and as such we have made the non-assessable versions of our courses freely available to all students without payment.
+We strongly believe in the need for quality industry courses and as such we have made our self-paced online courses freely available to all students without upfront payment.
 Read the notes, watch the videos, and take the course all for free.

 This means that unlike most training websites there is no upfront payment commitment and no nasty surprises